mvac7/TARP/README.md

 ## Description:

-This software is an AY-3-8910 groovebox, with functions for random generation of rhythm and melody patterns.
+TARP is an application for MSX computers to make music with functions for random generation of rhythm and melody patterns.

 It is only used for playing live, so it does not contain tools for editing sequences of various patterns, or for loading and save them.

 Use it in your Jam sessions, add effect generators and enjoy!

 The first version (0.9b) was presented in the Karoshi MSX Community eXperimental Sound Minicompo 2012 contest.

 http://web.archive.org/web/20191116233848/http://karoshi.auic.es/index.php/topic,2294.0.html